top of page

 Be courteous!
 No meetings before 9.
 And, if you must, include dial-in access.

-Aside from lunch with a prospective client, I cannot remember the last time I took a break in the day for the midday meal.
-Does that mean I should schedule meetings over the time?
+Aside from lunch with a prospective client, I cannot remember the last time I took a break during the day for a midday meal.
+Does that mean I should schedule meetings over that time?
 Not likely.

-For many of our have-spawned friends, the sacred lunch hour represents many things.
-It could be an opportunity to be the snack-parent for their child’s class; it could be an opportunity to spend a few extra minutes with their child or attend a concert.
-At the very least, it could be the first moment they have had to collect their thoughts since that 5:30-alarm sounded.
+For many of our friends with children, the sacred lunch hour represents many things.
+It could be an opportunity to be the snack parent for their child’s class, spend a few extra minutes with their child, or attend a concert.
+At the very least, it could be the first moment they have had to collect their thoughts since that 5:30 alarm sounded.

 As for you?
 This is a great time to polish those decks, read a trade journal or blog post, or even do some journaling of your own.
 Exercise your mind, and results will follow.

-Schools are the breeding ground for nasty bugs so relentless that even the CDC gets squeamish.
+Schools are breeding grounds for nasty bugs so relentless that even the CDC gets squeamish.
 Do you want that in the office?
 I know I don’t.
 Give your working parents the autonomy and technology they need to feel empowered and productive when they need to work from home a day or two.
 Disgusting GI bugs aside, many studies have suggested that the productivity of remote workers far exceeds those who are in the office.
-Who knows, a day here-and-there from the house/coffee shop/beach may give you a boost as well.
+Who knows, a day here and there from the house/coffee shop/beach may give you a boost as well.

-If you do intend to schedule a happy hour with your team, make sure that you do so well in advance, and even so, be sensitive to the fact that yet still not everyone will be able to make it.
+If you do intend to schedule a happy hour with your team, make sure that you do so well in advance.
+Even so, be sensitive to the fact that not everyone will be able to make it.
 If someone says that they cannot attend, do not make them feel bad, and do not make business decisions without them.
 Keep work at work, and happy hour happy.

 I recently ran into an issue that has made me rethink my “mandatory face-to-face training” policy.
-Working with a client who has several team members who are married to deployed service members, they are just unable to travel to attend the team training event.
-What kind of a trainer would I be to exclude these people from a training and team development event because of their circumstance?
+Working with a client who has several team members married to deployed service members, they are just unable to travel to attend the team training event.
+What kind of a trainer would I be to exclude these people from a training and team development event because of their circumstances?
 A pretty crummy one.
-That kind.

 This is 2018, and we have some pretty fantastic virtualization tools, such as those from Double Robotics.
 Though nothing beats the experience delivered through physical presence, there are always circumstances that should make us reconsider the policy, primarily when they benefit families.